ixmael/bayonet-test/README.md

 pip install -r requeriments.txt
 ```

+The proyect requires a *.env* file to provide parameters to connect to database.
+An example of the content of the file is in *.env.test*.

 ## Set up a database
 This step is to populate a MySQL database from the csv's data.